Some years, we travel to see extended family: moms, dads, grandparents, aunts, uncles, and cousins. Lots and lots of cousins.

 With a turkey, I don’t know at all what I’m doing.

-So I’m making salsa and salad, and doing something grand with crusty bread.
+So those years when we’re havig people over for the holiday, I’ll likely be making salsa and salad, and doing something grand with crusty bread.
 (I can do grand things with a loaf of crusty bread).

-So, I’m taking care of things, you know?
-We’ll have lots of food and snacks and sweets and time with family and laughs and walks outside.
-I think we’re going to have good weather and sunshine.
+I take care of things, you know?
+Wherever we end up this year, we’ll have lots of food and snacks and sweets and time with family and laughs and walks outside.
+Here’s hoping we will also have good weather and sunshine.

-But there will no turkey here.
+But if we end up here, there will no turkey (at least not one I made).
 Or ham.
-And I am not feeling guilty.
+And I am done feeling guilty.
 And I bet I’m not alone.
 If you’re not doing the big bird meat, I don’t want you to feel guilty, either.